I know all too well what it is to flee from fire.

-Ways to keep your home and neighborhood safe… https://disastersafety.org/wildfire/wildfire-ready/
+There are ways to keep your home and neighborhood safe… Be Wildfire Ready.

 Contact Red Cross to help those in need of assistance.

-Contact your local shelter in the event of animal emergency or locating a pet…..
+Contact your local Southern California shelter in the event of animal emergency or locating a pet.

 If you are in or near any active fire area, leave.